What is a group captive?

 • Lines of business: Auto liability, general liability, workers' compensation

-Since its inception in 2000, the TRIP group captive has been able to successfully provide multi-line coverage solutions for some of the more difficult transportation risk classifications.
-Eligible classes include, but are not limited to tank operations, petro haulers, and chemical haulers, refuse haulers, sand and gravel, cement mixers and intermodal operations.
+Since its inception in 2000, the TRIP group captive has successfully provided multi-line coverage solutions for some of the more difficult transportation risk classifications.

 • Established: 2000